ctfs/write-ups-2015/9447-ctf-2015/steganography/gife-up-now/README.md

 pics/target-88.png None
 ```

-There are several images that can't be decoded and we see why:
+There are several images that can't be decoded.

-Some images are just plain white frames, such as `target-10.png` and others just overlay parts of previous frames (Please correct if I am wrong) and are missing some rows, such as `target-85.png`:
+Some are just plain white frames, such as `target-10.png` and others just overlay parts of previous frames (Please correct if I am wrong) and are missing some rows, such as `target-85.png`:

 ![](./target-85.png)